michellevit/Production-Planner/README.txt

 ----------
 4. How To Deploy In Production:
--Go to the file django/Production_Planner/settings.py and change the 'DEVELOPMENT_MODE' var to False --This will switch the database to MySQL (unlike SQLite which does not require Docker, but is less robust for production) -Start the Docker container:
+-Go to the file django/Production_Planner/settings.py --Change the 'DEVELOPMENT_MODE' var to False
+---This will switch the database to MySQL (unlike SQLite which does not require Docker, but is less robust for production) --Change the 'DEBUG' var to False
+---Now print statements (in the backend) will output in the Docker 'backend' image logs -Start the Docker container:
 --Double-click the start-app.bat file OR:
 ---Open terminal, navigate/cd to project, execute docker-compose build, then docker-compose up